GLIDE’s new Lead Pastor

 My family—biological and spiritual—has been my greatest inspiration and influence.
 My Granny nurtured me in faith at a young age, encouraging me to dream big and to always remain in love with God.
 I’ve been blessed with extraordinary parents who have always shown me unconditional love.
 Their struggle against working class poverty to “make ends meet” was an early inspiration for social justice for all.
 Over the years, I’ve been surrounded by teachers and professors, church mothers and fathers, mentors and friends who have pushed me ministerially and academically.

 When did you first become aware of GLIDE?

 I visited GLIDE 20 years ago while attending the Youth Harambee conference of national Black Methodists for Church Renewal (in fact, Bishop Brown was the local host at the time!).
 My youth group joined Sunday Celebration and my life has not been the same.
 I had never been in such an exuberant and inclusive place.
 As a young person struggling with my sexuality, GLIDE was a breath of fresh air.
 GLIDE was one of the first places where I experienced the harmony of being gay and Christian.

-What is your vision for GLIDE as its new senior pastor?
+What is your vision for GLIDE as its new lead pastor?